“Shared pain is lessened; shared joy is increased; thus do we refute entropy”–Spider Robinson

 Traditional conference sessions provide mainly one-way connection from the folks at the front of the room to everyone else.
 Opportunities for person-to-person connection are relegated to times outside the official schedule, like mealtimes and social events.

-Peer conferences are different; they are designed to facilitate and support meaningful connections in three ways.
+Peer conferences are different; we design them to facilitate and support meaningful connections in three ways.

-First, peer conferences are small—less than one hundred participants—which simplifies the task of getting to know a decent proportion of the people present, and leads to intimate conference sessions where discussion and sharing is more likely to occur.
+First, peer conferences are small, which simplifies the task of getting to know a decent proportion of the people present, and leads to intimate conference sessions where discussion and sharing are more likely to occur.

-Second, the opening roundtable offers a structured and safe time to learn about every other attendee, providing valuable ice-breaking information for striking up a conversation with people you want to get to know.
+Second, the opening session—The Three Questions—offers a structured and safe time to learn about every other attendee, providing valuable ice-breaking information for striking up a conversation with people you want to get to know.

 And third, the confidentiality ground rule, agreed to by every attendee, generates a conference environment where sharing—whether it be of information, discovery, or even expression of emotions, of pain or joy—is encouraged and safe.